 How to Prove Workplace Retaliation in California

-It is important to hire an experienced workplace retaliation attorney that has represented employees who have been retaliated against in the past.
+It is important to hire an attorney with experience in employment and labor law who has represented employees who have been retaliated against in the past.
 There are several elements that a workplace retaliation attorney must meet.
 For example, your employment attorney must be able to establish a connection between the employees’ complaints and the employer’s retaliation.
 Our attorneys are dedicated to working to gather as much information as possible to create a timeline of events that describes the retaliatory actions.

 California workplace retaliation laws also consider the severity of the retaliation.
 California requires that the retaliation be severe in order to disrupt the employee’s work.
 Sometimes, it could be very difficult to prove workplace retaliation in California and Nevada because both states considered employees “at will” employees.
 These types of employees could terminate the relationship at any time for any reason.
 However, that does not mean that employees do not have a claim for workplace retaliation.
 Employees are protected under California labor laws and the Whistleblower Protection Act.